Brain-reading: Detecting thoughts

 The category of event which a person freely recalls can be identified from fMRI before they say what they remembered.

-December 16, 2015, a study conducted by Toshimasa Yamazaki at Kyushu Institute of Technology found that during a rock-paper-scissors game a computer was able to determine the choice made by the subjects before they moved their hand.
+16 December 2015, a study conducted by Toshimasa Yamazaki at Kyushu Institute of Technology found that during a rock-paper-scissors game a computer was able to determine the choice made by the subjects before they moved their hand.
 An EEG was used to measure activity in the Broca's area to see the words two seconds before the words were uttered.

+In 2023, the University of Texas in Austin trained a non-invasive brain decoder to translate volunteers' brainwaves into the GPT-1 language model.
+After lengthy training on each individual volunteer, the decoder usually failed to reconstruct the exact words, but could nevertheless reconstruct meanings close enough that the decoder could, most of the time, identify what timestamp of a given book the subject was listening to.

 Detecting language

-Statistical analysis of EEG brainwaves has been claimed to allow the recognition of phonemes, and at a 60% to 75% level color and visual shape words.
+Statistical analysis of EEG brainwaves has been claimed to allow the recognition of phonemes, and (in 1999) at a 60% to 75% level color and visual shape words.

 On 31 January 2012 Brian Pasley and colleagues of University of California Berkeley published their paper in PLoS Biology wherein subjects' internal neural processing of auditory information was decoded and reconstructed as sound on computer by gathering and analyzing electrical signals directly from subjects' brains.
 The research team conducted their studies on the superior temporal gyrus, a region of the brain that is involved in higher order neural processing to make semantic sense from auditory information.
 The research team used a computer model to analyze various parts of the brain that might be involved in neural firing while processing auditory signals.
 Using the computational model, scientists were able to identify the brain activity involved in processing auditory information when subjects were presented with recording of individual words.
 Later, the computer model of auditory information processing was used to reconstruct some of the words back into sound based on the neural processing of the subjects.
 However the reconstructed sounds were not of good quality and could be recognized only when the audio wave patterns of the reconstructed sound were visually matched with the audio wave patterns of the original sound that was presented to the subjects.
 However this research marks a direction towards more precise identification of neural activity in cognition.